The PhD Curriculum

 During the Fall semester of the third year most of our students come together again for a cohort class, our Proposal Workshop, or Anthropology 7060, which guides students in writing their department Dissertation Proposals and external research grant applications.

 Each student is expected to defend the Department Dissertation Proposal (also called the research prospectus) in committee by the end of April in their third year.
-An extension to the fourth year may be granted upon request, on a case-by-case basis.

 Third Year Symposium